esl-epfl/ESL-CGRA-simulator/README.md

 Outputs written using the `SWD` or `SWI` operations are written into a `memory_out.csv` file, so the `memory.csv` file is untouched for future executions.
 The `memory_out.csv` file is overriden on every run.

+# Dataflow Generation Tool
+the dataflow_gen.py can parse any folder with an instructions.csv file and generate a clean dataflow graph.
+Usage:
+    python dataflow_gen.py /folder_with_instructions.csv --format svg

 # Additional notes